simpleviewinc/sv-auth-client/README.md

 - **update_password**
 	- Updates a user's password.
-	- Requires the password be at least 8 characters long and is not common.
+	- Requires a password reset token and a new password that is 8 characters or longer and doesn't not match a too-simple password DB.
-	- All passwords are salted, hashed, and irretrievable without original string.
+	- Passwords are stored salted, hashed, and are irretrievable.
 	```
 	mutation {
 		auth {